-- Lose weight if you weigh more than your primary healthcare provider suggests.
+- Lose weight if you weigh more than your healthcare provider suggests.

-Follow up with your primary healthcare provider or skin specialist as directed:
+Follow up with your healthcare provider or skin specialist as directed:

-Contact your primary healthcare provider or skin specialist if:
+Contact your healthcare provider or skin specialist if:

 - Your signs and symptoms do not get better within 2 weeks of treatment.